ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Transport Services implementations are meant to be flexible at connection establishment time, considering many different options and trying to select the most optimal combinations ({{gathering}} and {{racing}}).
 This requires applications to provide higher-level endpoints than IP addresses, such as hostnames and URLs, which are used by a Transport Services implementation for resolution, path selection, and racing.

 Flexibility after connection establishment is also important.
 Transport protocols that can migrate between multiple network-layer interfaces need to be able to process and react to interface changes.
 Protocols that support multiple application-layer streams need to support initiating and receiving new streams using existing connections.
+Transport services implementations can further implement fallback mechanisms if connection establishment of one protocol fails or performance is detected to be unsatisfactory.

 # Design Principles {#design}